Instances

 -- AWS resources

-SELECT *
+SELECT * FROM resources

-WHERE provider = 'aws'
+WHERE provider LIKE '%hashicorp/aws%'

 -- Google Cloud resources

-SELECT *
+SELECT * FROM resources

-WHERE provider = 'google'
+WHERE provider LIKE '%hashicorp/google%'

 By Module

--- All instances in modules
+-- All resources in modules

-SELECT *
+SELECT * FROM resources

 WHERE module IS NOT NULL

--- Instances in specific module
+-- Resources in a specific module

-SELECT *
+SELECT * FROM resources

 WHERE module = 'module.vpc'